-We historically derived a substantial portion of our revenue from Fujian Province.
-As of June 30, 2018, we had a total of 147 property development projects, 38 of which were in Fujian province.
-In addition, as of June 30, 2018, we had 20 projects that were under development or held for future development through our subsidiaries with a total estimated GFA attributable to us of approximately 4.0 million sq.m. in Fujian province.
-Our business and prospects therefore are highly dependent upon the performance of the property market in Fujian province.
+We historically derived a substantial portion of our revenue from the Yangtze River Delta region.
+As of December 31, 2018, we had a total of 154 property development projects, 90 of which were in the Yangtze River Delta region.
+In addition, as of December 31, 2018, we had 34 projects that were under development through our subsidiaries with a total estimated GFA attributable to us of approximately 4.05 milion sq.m in the Yangtze River Delta region.
+Our business and prospects therefore are highly dependent upon the performance of this property market.
 As a result, we are exposed to a greater geographical concentration risk than some of our competitors in the PRC whose operations are more geographically diversified.
-For as long as our operations remain substantially concentrated in Fujian province, if Fujian province experiences any significant economic downturn due to imbalances in the local economy, disturbances in local financial markets, natural disasters, epidemics, hostilities or any other reason, or if more restrictive government policies on the property market are imposed in Fujian province, or if the conditions of Fujian province's property market otherwise declines, our business, results of operations and financial condition may be materially and adversely affected.
+For as long as our operations remain substantially concentrated in the Yangtze River Delta region, if this area experiences any significant economic downturn due to imbalances in the local economy, disturbances in local financial markets, natural disasters, epidemics, hostilities or any other reason, or if more restrictive real estate-related government policies or measures are imposed, or if the conditions of this property market otherwise declines, our business, results of operations and financial condition may be materially and adversely affected.

-In order to achieve sustainable growth, we may need to continue to seek development opportunities in selected regions in the PRC with potential for growth where we have no existing operations.
-For example, we have expanded into Guangzhou, Shanghai and Hangzhou and intend to expand into other first- and second-tier cities which we believe have great growth potential, such as Beijing.
-Another example is our acquisitions of Anhui Hailiang and Ningbo Hailiang in the second half year of 2017, through which we expanded into Suzhou, Hefei, Zhengzhou, Bangbu and other second- or third-tier cities in western and central China.
-As of June 30, 2018, we have expanded our business into eight regions in China.
-However, our land reserves concentrate in the Western Taiwan Straits Economic Zone and the Yangtze River Delta Region.
+In order to achieve sustainable growth, we may need to continue to seek development opportunities in selected regions in the PRC with growth potential where we have no existing operations.
+For example, we have expanded into Guangzhou, Nanjing, Shanghai and Hangzhou and intend to expand into other first- and second-tier cities, such as Nantong, Kunshan, Suzhou, Shaoxing, Ningbo and Quzhou.
+There is our acquisitions of Anhui Hailiang and Ningbo Hailiang in the second half year of 2017, through which we expanded into Suzhou, Hefei, Zhengzhou, Bangbu and other second- or third-tier cities in western and central China, as well as our investment in Qingdao Tianye and Qingdao Tianhe in August 2018, through which we expanded into Shandong province.
+As of December 31, 2018, we have expanded our business into eight regions in China.
+However, our land reserves are concentrated in the Western Taiwan Straits Economic Zone and the Yangtze River Delta region.
 As a result, our business is highly dependent upon the performance of the property market in those regions.
-For so long as our land reserves concentrate in those regions, our business, results of operations and financial condition may be materially and adversely affected by any economic downturns, restrictive policies and other factors affecting the property market in those regions.
+For so long as our land reserves are concentrated in those regions, our business, results of operations and financial condition may be materially and adversely affected by any economic downturns, restrictive policies and other factors affecting the property market in those regions.